For every woman, beauty is a symbol of power, respect and self-confidence; her image is her letter of introduction to the outside world. Motivated by

 During Queen Victoria’s tenure, women underwent painful procedures to look beautiful.

-Those who were older than 30 years could do the makeup of the time; this consisted of hiding the natural color of the face by turning it completely white.
+Those who were older than 30 years could do the makeup of the time; this consisted of hiding the natural colour of the face by turning it completely white.
 Subsequently, they proceeded to make outlines with chalk or mercury.
-As if that were not enough, they used to take sulfur baths to improve the quality of their skin, which is also beneficial for their nails and hair.
+As if that were not enough, they used to take sulphur baths to improve the quality of their skin, which is also beneficial for their nails and hair.

 During this time the “big manes” that could be wigs or made with natural hair were in fashion.
-Those who enjoyed blonde hair burned some locks to get more volume.
+Those who enjoyed blonde hair burnt some locks to get more volume.
 In view of the repetitive action, the women of the time used fat from brown bears to prevent hair loss and also to soften it.
 This action caused the extinction of these animals.

-As his age progressed, more wrinkles were displayed; to eliminate them they took baths with water and salt.
+As his age progressed, more wrinkles were displayed; to eliminate them, they took baths with water and salt.
 Subsequently, mild electric shocks were carried out.

-During this time, women were forced to follow these standards of beauty in order to be seen as “the perfect woman.”
+During this time, women were forced to follow these standards of beauty in order to be seen as “the perfect woman”.

 What has been the beauty canon in recent years?

 In addition to the best appearance, both human quality and intellect have become more relevant.
-That is, just like a sculptural body, the perfect woman must also have solid ideals, self-confidence, and even a vocation to serve society. .
+That is, just like a sculptural body, the perfect woman must also have solid ideals, self-confidence, and even a vocation to serve society.

 As much as makeup or beauty techniques in general change, the need to look and feel beautiful to better face all of life’s challenges will never go out of style.